Haystack Mountain Tower

-The Haystack Mountain Tower is a stone observation tower at the summit of 1680 ft Haystack Mountain in Haystack Mountain State Park, Norfolk, Connecticut.
-Built in 1929, it and the land on which it stands were donated by Ellen Battell Stoeckel.
-It provides views of three states and Long Island Sound.
+Haystack Mountain Tower is a stone observation tower at the summit of 1680 ft Haystack Mountain and the chief feature of Haystack Mountain State Park, a public recreation area in Norfolk, Connecticut.
+Built in 1929, the tower and the land on which it stands were donated by Ellen Battell Stoeckel.
+The tower provides views of three states and Long Island Sound.
 It was listed on the National Register of Historic Places in 1993.